AlexUnderTheLulz/AlexUnderTheLulz/README.md

 Hi 👋 My name is Alexander
 ==========================

-Backend Java developer
+Android developer (Java)
 ----------------------

 I've been studying programming for about a year.
-I started with python, but now I'm fully focused on learning java and frameworks for developing client-server applications.
+I started with python, but now I'm fully focused on learning java and tools for developing android application.

 *   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [alexunderthelulz@outlook.com](mailto:alexunderthelulz@outlook.com)